 Business Analyst in Scrum

 “What is the role of a BA on a scrum team?
-My team and their BA are struggling to know what falls on the PO responsibilities vs. what falls on the BA responsibilities.”
+My team and their BA struggle to know what falls on the PO’s and what falls on the BA’s responsibilities.”

 This question, or a variation of it, is one that often comes up in training workshops and our Lean Coffee sessions.
 Some options I’ve seen work well: